puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_node_definitions.markdown

     import 'extra_nodes.pp'
 {% endhighlight %}

 This is one of the only recommended use cases for `import`.
-Note that using `import` will require you to restart the puppet master if you change the node manifests and that importing many files will slow down Puppet's compilation time.
+Note that using `import` will require you to restart the Puppet master if you change the node manifests and that importing many files will slow down Puppet's compilation time.
 [See the documentation of `import`][import] for details.

 > Node statements should never be put in [modules][].
 The behavior of a node statement in an autoloaded manifest is undefined.